What is Occupational Health & Why is It Important?

 What is occupational safety and health?

-exactly and why is it important?
+What is occupational health exactly and why is it important?
 Occupational Safety and Health, OSH, relates to health, safety, injury prevention, and welfare specifically to employees in their workplace environment.
-OSH aids in protecting and maintaining the highest degree of physical, mental, and social well-being of workers in all occupations.
-The goal of is to minimize workplace hazards, exposure, and risks.
+OSH aids in protecting and maintaining the highest degree of workplace safety and the physical, mental, and social well-being of workers in all occupations.
+The goal of occupational health care is to minimize workplace hazards, exposure, and potential health risks.
 It is a discipline with a broad scope involving many specialty fields creating a productive and effective work environment for employees.

 What is the role of occupational health and safety management?

 OSH management involves taking practical steps or measures to ensure employees are free from workplace injury or danger to their health.
-The overall goal is to protect the workers from the risk that impacts their health during their employment.
+The overall goal of occupational health professionals is to protect the workers from the risk that impacts their health during their employment.
+They are the unsung heroes providing a wide range of occupational health services.
 There is a high level of focus on placing workers in an occupational environment, with regular maintenance to adapt to workers’ physical and mental needs.
 It involves implementing precautions to protect workers from injuries or dangers to their safety and health.
 It is important to remember the management of employee health is a shared responsibility between employers and employees.
 The employer will provide all the tools, and the employee must comply.
 Employers have a greater responsibility to ensure that the health and safety of their workers are protected while on-premise and provide risk measures, training, and supervision.

 See related: Workers Compensation Benefits